Bleurayn/ai-water-framework-2025/README.md

 ## Acknowledgments

-Developed collaboratively with AI assistance for model design, testing, and documentation.
+Developed with AI assistance for model design, testing, and documentation.

+Copyright (c) 2025 Cassandra Harrison
+All rights reserved for moral attribution.
+Licensed under Apache 2.0 for code use.